CaliLuke/rusty-mcp/docs/Configuration.md

 OPENAI_API_KEY=sk-...
 ```

-Provider-specific credentials are read from the environment, so no code changes will be required when remote providers are enabled.
+Provider-specific credentials can be provided via the environment, but note that in the current build OpenAI credentials are not used (the deterministic fallback remains active for `EMBEDDING_PROVIDER=openai`).

 ## MCP configuration templates